Remember, I confessed that I didn’t do any formal physical education with my children last year?

 - Mini weights sets from garage sale, or made from plastic milk jugs and water or sand.
 Go gently on weights with younger children, since they are more easily injured.

-- Backyard games – soccer, kickball, croquet, Frisbee, softball, etc. Make friends with some neighborhood kids and play with a yard full.
+- Backyard games – soccer, kickball, croquet, Frisbee, softball, etc. Make friends with some neighbourhood kids and play with a yard full.

 - Gardening – Have fun, get exercise, spend time outdoors, and save money at the same time!

-- Other yard chores – Mowing, shoveling snow, raking leaves, planting trees and so on.
+- Other yard chores – Mowing, shovelling snow, raking leaves, planting trees and so on.
 Check local media for dates of park clean-ups for a community service project.

 - Get moving – Walking, biking, skating, swimming, Volksmarches or geocaching.